lightbits/lightbits.github.io/euler2/euler2.markdown

 ![](euler-random-big.png)
 <br>

-You may (or may not) be asking why we used that particular Euler ordering: first z, then y, then x.
-The answer is that it doesn't matter, as will become clear shortly.
+You may be asking why we used that particular Euler angle convention; maybe a different one would be better?

-There are in fact many possible Euler angle orderings.
-The above image compares the most popular two (xyz and zyx) by randomly sampling angles between &plusmn;60 degrees, rotating a cube based on both orderings using the exact same angles, and overlaying the two over each other.
+The above image compares the two most popular conventions.
+Each cube is rotated by three random angles.
+The gray cubes are rotated by the same angles, but with the other Euler order.

 It clearly looks like a mess, none of the cubes are alike...
-But let's look more closely around the area that we're interested in, small angles around zero, say, at most &plusmn;20 degrees each.
+But let's look more closely around the area that we're interested in, small angles, say, within plus or minus 20 degrees around zero.

 ![](euler-random-small.png)